agtyra/deploy_21_grace/Documents/business_model_canvas.md

 - Reduces errors from using the wrong course list or study plan.
 - Makes it easier to confirm whether a course satisfies multiple requirements.
 - Lowers the need to rely on advisors for every planning decision.
+- Saves time by putting requirement information in one place.
 #### Gain Creators
 - Gives students clearer control over complex degree planning.
 - Helps them stay on track for graduation.